avanisingh19/financial-charting-tool/README.md

 A web-based financial charting application for visualizing historical OHLC market data with candlestick charts and technical indicators.

+CAN WORK WITH TBT DATA AND IS TESTED ON THAT TOO.

 ## Features

 - Upload OHLC CSV files